Dazcam/Bioinformatics-tutorials/pages/remove_blacklist_regions.md

 ### Download blacklisted files for hg19

-We use `wget` to download the blacklisted regions for hg19.
+We use `wget` to download the blacklisted regions for hg19 from the brod institute.
 Regions for hg38 are also available in the link above.

 ~~~bash
 wget http://mitra.stanford.edu/kundaje/akundaje/release/blacklists/hg19-human/Anshul_Hg19UltraHighSignalArtifactRegions.bed.gz